 However, with the increasing availability of information irrespective of its source location, some companies might be unwilling to take the story.
 Even if that happens, you can work on some add-ons.
 You’ve conducted extensive research, and you know all that there is to write on the topic.
 Think beyond writing.
 Use sidebars or a slideshow for the website.

 When you land your first $1-a-word piece, it is easy to think you’ll make a six-figure income before the year is complete.
 Sometimes, that goal can be impractical.
-You need to make plans that are more realistic – more achievable.
-Set monthly income goals and then divide that into a weekly or daily goal.
+You need to make more realistic plans – more achievable.
+Set monthly income goals and then divide that into weekly or daily goals.
 That will help you understand what volume of work you must accomplish to meet your goals.
 Knowing how much work you need to achieve will tell you what productivity targets you need to set for yourself.
 Once you’ve met those targets, you’ll know that your yearly goal is within reach.

 Understanding your productivity targets will also help you in figuring out the marketing strategies you need to employ to improve your chances of landing projects and assignments.
 Sometimes, in this process, you may even need to consider additional sources of revenue.
 Several blogs will allow a link back to your sales page or your product line.
 If you have an e-book that you’ve written, your marketing strategies could be tailored to bring people back to your page for subscribing to that e-book.
 If you already have a published book, you could consider teaching a course on it.
 You could contact writers’ associations and offer to speak at some of their events.